SharafatKarim/quotes/README.md

 - Believe in yourself, for you are capable of extraordinary things.

 ## nabil
-- What don't kills you makes you more strong.
+- What doesn't kills you makes you more strong.
 - Inefficiency should be punishable.
 - Dream does come true, but what after that?
 More Dreams.
-- I am more thankful to my past selfs than they are proud of me.
+- I am more thankful for my past selves than they are proud of me.

 ## sr-tamim
 - It is better to export talent than waste it
 - The quieter you become, the more you are able to hear
-- Don't waste time on woman
+- Don't waste time on a woman

+## KaziRifatMorshed
+- "To live is to think." - Marcus Tullius Cicero
+- “Power tends to corrupt and absolute power corrupts absolutely.
+Great men are almost always bad men, even when they exercise influence and not authority; still more when you superadd the tendency of the certainty of corruption by authority.” - Lord Anton
+- "The difference between the novice and the master is that the master has failed more times than the novice has tried." -Korosensei (Anime: Assassination Classroom)
+- “It’s human nature not to realize the true value of something unless they lose it.” – Orochimaru (Anime: Naruto)
+- Wake up to reality!
+Nothing ever goes as planned in this world.
+The longer you live, the more you realize that in this reality only pain, suffering and futility exist. - Madara Uchiha(Anime:Naruto)

+---

 # Contribution